Longdesc alternatives in HTML5

 For more information or background, please refer to the thread on the W3C mailing list archives.

-Examples that are known to work today
+Other examples that are known to work today

-- Image Map
+- Image map

 <map usemap> with area elements